souldern/souldern.github.io/home/site-notes/email.md

 ### Advantages

-The advantage of sending as souldern.org is that it keeps things more pbviously related to the Souldern Domain.
+The advantage of sending as **souldern.org* is that it keeps things more obviously related to the Souldern Domain.

 ### Disadvantages